 - CPC (USD): This indicates the average Cost Per Click for the given keyword.
 This is taken from Google Adwords.

-- Costs (USD): The total cost of traffic driven to the website due to this particular keyword for a specific period of time.
+- Costs (USD): The total cost of traffic driven to the website due to this particular keyword for a specific period.

 - Competitive density: It is a metric that indicates how many competitors are competing for this particular keyword in the paid search.
 Basically, 1 means the highest competition.